codes-witch/NLG_Klumpp_Verratti/utils/tokenizer/ReadMe.md

 ### Tokenize caption

-This method returns a list of tokens for a given caption.
+This method takes a string caption and returns a list of tokens for said caption.

 ### Tokenize